JosephMatino/MultiAiFilePaster/docs/internal/description.md

 Customization Options

 Adjust word count triggers from 50 to 15,000 words to match your workflow.
 Enable optional countdown delay (1 to 15 seconds) with cancel button for review time before file creation.
-Choose automatic language detection or manually select from over 40 supported file types.
+Choose automatic language detection or manually select from 30+ supported file types.
 Customize behavior for each AI platform individually or disable on specific platforms.
 Configure processing delays and language detection settings for optimal performance.

 Privacy and Security